hucker/splint/README.md

 - **Complexity**: Lightweight and straightforward, designed for end users with detailed testing results and scoring.
 - **Audience**: Consumed by end users across various domains, facilitating rule-based testing with clear insights into testing results.
 A typical go/nogo test has 100's of tests that are run almost exclusively as pass/fail
-- **Visibility**: Consumed by users of a system to determine if a system is ready to be used (e.g., all tests pass).
+- **Visibility**: Concise list of passing and failing rules with extensive filtering.

 ## Getting Started with Splint